Yoast-dist/wordpress-seo/readme.txt

 Enhancements:

-* Adds an Insights tab to the editors which contains the Flesch reading ease score and feedback, (estimated) reading time, and word count.
-Since the Flesch reading ease score has been moved to the insights tab, it is removed from the readability analysis.
+* Adds an Insights tab to the editors which contains Flesch reading ease score and feedback, (estimated) reading time, and word count.
-* Adds a `wpseo_meta_author` hook to filter the content of the author meta tag.
 * Adds canonical HTTP headers from RSS feeds to their parent URLs (for instance your homepage, or specific categories or tags), so the feeds themselves don't show up in search results.
 * Changes the `@id` of the main schema `WebPage` node to be just the permalink for the current page, for interoperability with other plugins.
 * Improves sentence recognition for German by disregarding ordinal numbers as potential sentence boundaries.
-* Improves the author meta tag to be displayed only on posts.
 * Makes sure the `link` tag in the RSS feeds' `channel` section links to the most specific URL possible (for instance the category or tag the RSS feed is for) instead of the homepage.
 * Makes sure the title separator chosen in Yoast SEO is used for RSS feed titles too.
 * Prefer featured image and in-content images instead of OpenGraph and Twitter images for Schema output.
-* Updates the Yoast SEO logo.
+* Removes the Flesch reading ease assessment from the readability analysis, since it is now available in the Insights tab.
 * Uses the site logo set in the customizer as the logo in our Schema `Organization` output when a site has not set a logo in the Yoast SEO settings.

 Bugfixes:

 * Fixes a bug in the Wincher integration table on posts and terms where the focus keyphrase was not marked with an asterisk.
 * Fixes a bug where a warning would be triggered when author data wasn't available for a post.
-* Fixes a bug where disabled settings in the General page would be set to `Off` upon saving the settings form.
 * Fixes a bug where the desktop preview would show a truncated title, while the title length progress bar and title width assessment would indicate that the title length was still within the limits.
-* Fixes a bug where the keyphrase density assessment errors, or fails to mark the found keyphrases in the text, when using keyphrases that include some regular expression control characters, for example brackets.

 = 19.2 =
 Release Date: June 28th, 2022